One Month in Italy – Our Itinerary

 Selfie on top of the Castel Sant’Angelo

-Two or three days is enough time to see the major sites of Rome, such as the Colosseum, Vatican and the Spanish Steps.
+Two or three days is enough time to see the major sites of Rome, such as the Colosseum, the Vatican and the Spanish Steps.
 If you spend another day or two in Rome, it will give you time to get off the beaten path.
-We found some of our favorite sites, such as the Catacombs of San Sebastian, Via Appia Antica and the Castel Sant’Angelo off the beaten path.
+We found some of our favorite sites, such as the Catacombs of San Sebastian, Via Appia Antica and the Castel Sant’Angelo were off the beaten path.

 Salerno – Three Nights

-From Rome we went to the Amalfi Coast.
+From Rome, we went to the Amalfi Coast.
 We chose to stay in Salerno at the wonderful Alto Mare B&B. The view from our room was amazing and the hosts were very friendly and helpful.

 Bonnie on the Path of the Gods